-The Company has chosen not to follow the UK Code of Corporate Governance due to the size of the Company and consider that QCA code more appropriate for a Company of its size.
+The Company has chosen not to follow the UK Code of Corporate Governance due to the size of the Company and consider the "Quoted Companies Alliance (QCA)" code more appropriate for a Company of its size.

 The Company has adopted the Quoted Companies Alliance Corporate Governance Code 2018 (the "QCA Code").
 This statement sets out how the Company complies with the 10 principles of the QCA Code.